robertkolarec-cro/toe-resonant-framework/README.md

 │
 └── docs/            → outlines, notes, reference materials

-This structure follows scientific repository standards used at MIT, CERN, ESA, and NASA.
+This structure foll ows scientific repository standards used at MIT, CERN, ESA, and NASA.

 Ethical Statement

-I recognize that the theoretical structures in this repository — resonant operators, damping frameworks, quantization laws, and cosmological implications — may have profound scientific consequences.
+I recognize that the theoretical structures in this repository - resonant operators, damping frameworks, quantization laws, and cosmological implications - may have profound scientific consequences.
 For that reason, I commit to the following ethical principles:

 1. Knowledge must protect life.